intel/pyMIC/README.txt

 getting all these things right, so I'm happy to receive your input.

 There's also a certain lack of documentation.
-If you have questions on how to use this Python module, please feel free to drop me an email or chat with me on the phone.
+If you have questions on how to use this Python module, please feel free to drop me an email.

 The two biggest limitations at this point are: